blekenbleu/blekenbleu.github.io/GitHubW10.md

 * jekyll build `Error: invalid byte sequence in UTF-8`
   Workaround: find offending characters to be editted out:
   `$ grep -axv '.*' badfile.md | less`
-* In msys2 Bash window, Ctrl+C to `bundle exec jekyll serve` does HOT stop port 4000 service
+* In msys2 Bash window, Ctrl+C to `bundle exec jekyll serve` does NOT stop port 4000 service
   It does allows window reuse for other purposes...
   Workaround:
   To kill HTTP service: